MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/connect-okta-to-microsoft-cloud-app-security.md

      Testing may take a couple of minutes.
 After receiving a success notice, click **Close**.

-After connecting Okta, you will receive events for 60 days prior to connection.
+After connecting Okta, you'll receive events for 60 days prior to connection.

-## See Also
+## Next steps
 [Control cloud apps with policies](control-cloud-apps-with-policies.md)

 [Premier customers can also choose Cloud App Security directly from the Premier Portal.](https://premier.microsoft.com/)